Esri/i3s-spec/service/SceneService.md

 - FeatureData JSON (optional for Mesh-Pyramids profile)

+The schema of the individual endpoints is documented in the <a href="../format/Indexed 3d Scene Layer Format Specification.md#_6">JSON Resources Schema and Documentation of the I3S Format specification</a>.
 This is the REST API for retrieval of these resources:

 ### Common Services Information